Earthsuit: Musical style and influences

 Earthsuit music was primarily rock, but also possessed strong hip-hop, electronica, reggae, soul, and experimental elements.
 Their sound had sometimes been compared to The Police, while Meany's rapping had been likened to the Beastie Boys.
 Adam LaClave stated the differing musical tastes of the band helped cultivate their sound: "Each one of us is really into a lot of different things ... it helps make our sound because you can hear all kinds of things".
 Live performances were characterized by sunglasses, futuristic costumes, and energetic showmanship.
-Many bands have influenced Earthsuit's style; the group has performed covers of songs by Basement Jaxx, Black Sheep, Kraftwerk, and The Talking Heads.
+Many bands have influenced Earthsuit's style; the group has performed covers of songs by Basement Jaxx, Black Sheep, Kraftwerk, and Talking Heads.
 They have also utilized samples by DJ Shadow and The Verve.

 Adam LaClave and Paul Meany were the primary songwriters for Earthsuit.
 As Christians, the two wrote lyrics that often communicated a Christian message.
 For example, the song "Said the Sun" is an allegory about God telling Christians to be carriers of light.
 "Whitehorse" was written to present a different view of the return of Jesus, as LaClave stated in an interview, "Most people, when they hear the term "white horse," think of the analogy of Jesus coming back ...
 [We] wanted to bring a different meaning to it, because ...
 He comes to rescue us in our everyday life [too]."
 The men's lyrics also reflect experiences they have had.
 Meany once had a dream that inspired him to write "Gummy Buffalo"; he found himself in a candy store and squeezed a gummy buffalo whereupon he heard the melody for the song.
 Christianity Today has proposed the lyrics in "Foreign" may have been inspired by their departure from Sparrow Records.
 The lyrics read "There's no place in your world for me / I've been from sea to shining sea / And I can't retain your policies, excuse me / If I'm just hanging around, I'm foreign."